C1. Patterns and Relationships

 When students create a pattern with their bodies, they use multiple attributes such as gestures, sounds, and positions in the same pattern.
 Do not limit the choice of attributes, but explain that the pattern consists of only two elements and that these two elements (the core) must always be represented in the same way and repeated in the same order to create a pattern.

 The student chooses a different gesture, sound, or position than the one that represents the term; for example, the student makes a triangle with their arms outstretched in front of them rather than overhead to represent the sailboat.
-Point out to the student that the sailboats on the tape are always the same and that the students representing them must do the same thing so that the pattern core repeats.
+Point out to the student that the sailboats on the strip are always the same and that the students representing them must do the same thing so that the pattern core repeats.

 • What is the repeating pattern?